JuanLosarcos/SAutomatedFractureDetector1.1/README.md

   → Computes orientation and length statistics
   → Exports results to Excel and generates rose diagrams and histograms

   This version includes additional interactive tools for scale calibration and north orientation correction.
+For installation instructions, basic usage, input/output descriptions, reproducibility information for the manuscript examples, and known limitations, see USER_GUIDE.txt

 ---